rgreinho/python-cookiecutter/{{cookiecutter.project_name}}/.github/CONTRIBUTING.rst

 Guidelines
 ----------

-* We are interested in various different kinds of improvement for {{ cookiecutter.repo_name }}; please feel free to raise an `Issue`_ if you would like to work on something major to ensure efficient collaboration and avoid duplicate effort.
+* We are interested in various different kinds of improvement for {{ cookiecutter.project_name }}; please feel free to raise an `Issue`_ if you would like to work on something major to ensure efficient collaboration and avoid duplicate effort.
 * Use the provided templates to file an `Issue`_ or a `Pull Request`_.
 * Create a topic branch from where you want to base your work.
 * Make sure you have added tests for your changes.